-I loved this realistic fiction chapter book about a twelve year old girl who is uncomfortable with her Mexican heritage.
+I loved this realistic fiction chapter book about a twelve-year-old girl who is uncomfortable with her Mexican heritage.
 She and her family visit her grandfather at his rundown ranch in New Mexico.
 She’s never met him before, but they are there to help move him to Assisted Living as his dementia worsens.
 On some days, he’s not very approachable.
 On others, he is a wondrous storyteller.
-She discovers his stories about a magical oasis both bind him to this place, and connect her to the Mexican roots she’s never wanted to claim. [chapter book, ages 9 and up]
+She discovers his stories about a magical oasis both bind him to this place and connects her to the Mexican roots she’s never wanted to claim. [chapter book, ages 9 and up]

 More short videos on bees and how they pollinate:

 Another video on This Is Not a Bee (but it looks just like one).

 To examine any book more closely at Amazon, please click on image of book.